 The Compensation and Executive Personnel Committee ("Compensation Committee") believes that the Company's executive compensation and other employee compensation programs have been designed to provide the appropriate level of incentives that do not encourage our executive officers to take unnecessary risks in managing their businesses, or other employees to take unnecessary risks in carrying out their responsibilities.
 A majority of our executive officers' compensation is performance-based, consistent with our executive compensation philosophy.
 Our annual incentive award program is designed to reward annual financial and/or strategic performance in areas considered important to the short and long-term success of the Company.
-Our longer term equity incentive awards are directly aligned with long-term stockholder interests through their link to our stock price and multi-year vesting, and our executive stock ownership guidelines, as described on page 21 and Exhibit C, further support a long-term focus by requiring our executives to personally acquire and retain significant levels of the Company's stock.
-The Compensation Committee has adopted a compensation recovery (clawback) policy as described on page 17.
+Our longer term equity incentive awards are directly aligned with long-term stockholder interests through their link to our stock price and multi-year vesting, and our executive stock ownership guidelines further support a long-term focus by requiring our executives to personally acquire and retain significant levels of the Company's stock.
 In combination, the Committee believes that the various elements of our compensation programs sufficiently tie our executives' and other employees' compensation opportunities to the Company's sustained long-term performance.